Deputy Sheriff Selection Process

 Thank you for your interest in a career with the Vanderburgh County Sheriff’s Office.
-This document will help you understand the duties and responsibilities of a deputy sheriff and the testing involved in order to become one.
+This page will help you understand the duties and responsibilities of a deputy sheriff and the testing involved in order to become one.

 Deputy sheriffs are law enforcement officers for the County of Vanderburgh, Indiana.
 Vanderburgh County includes the incorporated City of Evansville and Town of Darmstadt.
-As with any law enforcement agency, the sheriff and his deputies are the most visible members of local government and they help to maintain social order.
+As with any law enforcement agency, the Sheriff and his deputies are the most visible members of local government and they help to maintain social order.

 Deputy sheriffs not only enforce state and local laws, they also perform public services.
-Deputy sheriffs may be assigned to perform patrol duties, investigate suspected crimes, transport county jail inmates between various institutions, and provide security in the county courts.
+Deputy sheriffs may be assigned to perform patrol duties, investigate suspected crimes, transport county jail inmates between various institutions, and provide security in the county courts building.
 Our deputies are also involved in the social and civic affairs of our community.
 They donate many hours to local charity and other activities designed to help the community.

 To aid us in our goal of selecting only the most qualified individuals to serve our public, we have established the following requirements and testing criteria.
 The selection process usually involves numerous applicants and is highly competitive; therefore, it is very important that we have the full cooperation from each applicant throughout the entire process.